Understanding Your Subconscious Mind For Better Results

 You can’t override the robust programming with your feeble conscious mind.
 Once you understand this, you can start working based on such knowledge.

-The unconscious works very differently than the conscious mind does.
-The subconscious, while very powerful, is a tape player.
+The unconscious mind works very differently from the conscious mind.
+While very powerful, the subconscious mind is a tape player.

 Again, it’s just a tape player.
 A recording can’t tell you what to do.
 You can’t tell your unconscious what to do, and it can’t tell you what to do either.

-Try to talk and reason with a tape player and see what happens.
-What you need to find to change that recording is the “record button.”
+Try talking and reasoning with a tape player and see what happens.
+To change that recording, you need to find the “record button.”
 We’ll discuss that later in this article.

 Your unconscious programming (tapping/recording) happens when your brain works more at an unconscious than conscious level.